The Costly Cs of Personal Finance Budgeting

 When it comes to personal finance budgeting, have you ever heard of the “Costly C’s?”

-The Costly C’s are items in your budget right now that act as speed bumps on your road to financial success.
+As prices continue to rise for everyday essentials, the Costly C’s are items in your budget right now that act as speed bumps on your road to financial success.

 Whether you are trying to reach a specific financial goal or manage debt, keeping a close eye on the “Costly C’s” in your budget can put you on a better financial path.